-The addition of a KDSP board converts a standard MA18K to an 18K DSP.
+The addition of a KDSP board converts a standard MA9.6K to a 9.6K DSP.
 This can be done at the time of ordering or retrospectively at a later date.
 New firmware in installed which causes some reorganization of the K-Series menu.
 The main differences are the division of the Settings menu into two (or more) submenus, one for the amplifier-related settings, one for the KDSP settings and the other for additional add-on board, and the introduction of a local presets menu from which the user will be able to store and recall to/from local memory all settings entered both on the amplifier and KDSP.